facebook-pixel

 CHILD CARE PROVIDER TRAININGS

 Southwestern child care provider classes are offered through CARE Connections Child Care Resource & Referral.
-Classes are now being offered online.
+Classes are offered in Coos and Curry Counties, and online.
 Please call to inquire and/or to register at 541-888-7957.

-• Oregon Department of Human Services (ODHS) Child Care Orientation*
+• Department of Human Services Childcare Provider Orientation

-• Recognizing and Reporting Child Abuse and Neglect (RRCAN)
+• Recognizing & Reporting Child Abuse & Neglect

 Athletics